Aseer-Ahmad/Real-time-news-search-engine/README.md

 This step shows that producer is thread safe and is sending messages based on a fetch window.
 The data after being fetched from APIs is modelled into a CommonDocument format .
 For each API , a KafkaProducerThread is instantiated inside a KafkaProducerSwarm.
-You can check to check if the producer are working or not by running the following.
-After running you can check in your Kafka Topic if messages are being received.
+To check if the producer are working run the following, after which you will find the messages being sent to your Kafka cluster topic.
 ```
 python -m producer
 ```